Month: June 2015

 How the foolish try to lay the blame for their own failures on a hammer… Not to mention the misuse of the adjective Agile.

-The “Agile” fad grew up in web consulting, where it had a certain amount of value: when dealing with finicky clients who don’t…
+Agile grew up in web consulting, where it had a certain amount of value: when dealing with finicky clients who don’t know what they want, one typically has to choose between one of two options.
+The first is to manage the client: get expectations set…